Kershaw shines as Dodgers top Rays 8-3 in World Series opener - Salisbury Post

 A crowd limited by the coronavirus to 11,388 at Globe Life Field, the new $1.2 billion home of the Texas Rangers, marked the smallest for baseball’s top event in 111 years.

 Kershaw, a regular season star with an erratic postseason history, looked like the ace who so often stars on midsummer evenings with the San Gabriel Mountains behind him at Dodger Stadium.
-With these games shifted, the 32-year-old left-hander wound up pitching not far from his season home in Dallas.
+With these games shifted, the 32-year-old left-hander wound up pitching not far from his offseason home in Dallas.

-The three-time CY Young Award winner allowed one run and two hits, struck out eight and walked one.
+The three-time Cy Young Award winner allowed one run and two hits, struck out eight and walked one.
 He induced 19 swings and misses among his 78 pitches — more than his three previous Series starts combined.
 He threw nine balls in the first, when he stranded a pair of runners, then threw just nine more over the next three innings.

 Kershaw retired 13 in a row before his only mistake, a fastball Kevin Kiermeier pulled for a home run in the fifth inning that cut the Rays’ deficit to 2-1.
 The five-time ERA champ improved to 2-2 in the World Series and 12-12 in postseason play, a shadow of his 175-76 regular season record.